priv1nick1/Microbot/runelite-client/src/main/java/net/runelite/client/plugins/microbot/nick1privatelibrary/README.md

 ## How to Use

-1. **Have required items** (coins for traveling)
+1. **Have required items** (graceful outfit recommended)
 2. **Enable the plugin** - Search for "nICK1 Private Library"
 3. **Script will automatically**:
    - Walk to the library
-   - Find and search bookcases
+   - Talk to NPCs (Sam, Professor Gracklebone, or Villia)
-   - Collect magic exp books
+   - Search bookcases for requested books
-   - Bank when inventory is full
+   - Deliver books to NPCs for Magic XP
    - Continue forever!

 ## Locations